trufi-association/mapping-documentation/README.md

 ## JOSM user interface elements explained

-[Split ways into one or two](split-ways/split-ways.md) - Documents how to split a way in cases where a relation does not follow the way till the end.
+[Split ways into one or two](split-ways/split-ways.md) - Documents how to split a way in cases where a bus route does not follow the way till the end.

-[About topbar entry _Tools_](josm-tools/josm-tools.md) - A quick overview of the available options you have when you select something in the editor to perform actions on.
+[About topbar entry _Tools_](josm-tools/josm-tools.md) - An quick overview of the available options you have when you select something in the editor to perform actions on.

-[Understanding the _Layers_ section shown on the right site of the editor](josm-editor-layers/josm-editor-layers.md) - A quick overview of the _Layers_ section of the JOSM editor.
+[Understanding the _Layers_ section shown on the right site of the editor](josm-editor-layers/josm-editor-layers.md) - An quick overview of the _Layers_ section of the JOSM editor.
 This is a very important tool.